kathisnehith/kathisnehith/README.md

 I’m passionate about turning raw data into actionable insights that drive impactful decisions.
 With 2 years of experience, I specialize in **data analytics, visualization, and predictive analytics** while exploring emerging technologies in **AI and automation**.

 💡 **Current Focus:**
-- Learning **Data Engineering** on **Google Cloud Platform** | To automate a productive task for a realworld problem
+- Learning **Data Engineering** on **Google Cloud Platform** | To automate a productive task for a realworld Challanges
-- Working to Build AI agent with no code tool
+- Working to Build AI agent without touching the line of code

 📫 I'd love to **connect** with people and learn about their experiences